Machine Learning Algorithm: How to Choose for ML Workflows in 2024

 As it has already become apparent, each machine learning algorithm was designed to solve a specific problem.
 So, first of all, you should consider the type of project that you’re dealing with.

 Answer this question: what kind of an output do you need?
-Do you need an algorithm for prediction based on the previous data?
-Turn to supervised forecasting algorithms.
+Do you need an algorithm for prediction based on previous data?
+Turn to supervised forecasting algorithms, such as regression for numeric predictions or classification for categorical outcomes.
 Are you looking for an image recognition model that will work with poor-quality photos?
 Dimensionality reduction in combination with classification will help you with it.
 Do you need to teach your model to play a new game?
 A reinforcement algorithm will be your best bet.

 Step 2.
 Analyze Your Data by Size, Processing, and Annotation Required